 Since I created this recipe 10 years ago, I’ve made it over and over again for family and friends.
 Recently, I bought an air fryer and decided to try using it to make these burgers.
 The results were delicious, crispy on the outside and moist and tender on the inside.
-I’ve updated the recipe to include the air fryer directions, which you will find in the notes section.
+I’ve updated the recipe to include the air fryer directions, which you will find at the bottom of the instructions.

 To make the oil-free fries in the photo, I used the French fry disk on my Breville Sous Chef food processor to cut thin fries.
-Then I tossed them with a tablespoon of aquafaba (chickpea cooking liquid) and creole seasonings.
-I preheated the air fryer to 360F and cooked them for about 15 minutes, rearranging them once about halfway through.
+Then I tossed them with a tablespoon of aquafaba (chickpea cooking liquid) and Creole seasonings.
+I preheated the air fryer to 360F (standard air fryer; Breville and oven-type air fryers set to 425F) and cooked them for about 15 minutes, rearranging them once about halfway through.
 They are best eaten right away.

 Red Bean-Chipotle Burgers

 - 1 small onion peeled and cut into quarters

 - 1 16-ounce can kidney beans drained and rinsed

 - 1/2 cup old fashioned or quick oats uncooked (try quinoa flakes for gluten-free)

 - 1-3 teaspoons chopped canned chipotles OR 1/2-2 teaspoons chipotle chile powder or hot smoked paprika, to taste